-Starting January 1, 2022, California will be rolling out new organic waste recycling programs under SB 1383 (Lara, 2016).
+Starting in 2022, many cities across California will be rolling out new organic waste recycling programs under SB 1383 (Lara, 2016).
 Although this may sound brand new to you, organic waste consists of everyday items you are already familiar with.
 Organic waste includes everyday items like food scraps, lawn and leaf clippings, and soiled paper that decomposes into compost in the right conditions.

 Types of Organic Waste